-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 Heat setting

-Most of the times, to make the fabric paint last long, you’ll have to heat it.
+Most of the time, to make the fabric paint last long, you’ll have to heat it.

 Different fabric paints need a different amount of heat to adhere properly to the fabric.
 Good paint should adhere better even with less amount of heat.